Clau050994/Community-Board/README.md

 This web app: Welcome to Comunity, your dedicated resource board for diving into the world of software engineering.
 Our platform is crafted to empower learners at all stages, from beginners to advanced developers, by providing a curated list of educational resources, tutorials, and community events.

-Time spent: **X** hours spent in total
+Time spent: 10 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough